 There wasn’t a lot that you could do with those simple machines in those days, and software was scarce, but the games were more complex than an Atari console could manage.

 From that day forward, I wanted one.
 We got our first computer a couple of years later, after the home computer market stabilized a little.
 The grade schools I attended in 1982 and 1983 had a small number of computers, so I learned about them there in the meantime.
-They weren’t elaborate setups, but 30 years ago, any computer was a mysterious and exciting thing.
+They weren’t elaborate setups, but in 1983, any computer was a mysterious and exciting thing.

 I became obsessed with the machines, which most of my classmates thought was strange, but by the time I was in high school, I was learning how to build and repair the machines while many of my peers were struggling to learn to use a word processor.
 I made enough money in college building and repairing computers that I finished college with no debt and a positive bank account balance.